Rolakamin/E-Commerce-Data-Analysis/README.md

 **2. Customer Segmentation**

+- Which customers have the highest total spending?
-- Who are the top customers by total spending?
+- Who are the top 5 highest-spending customers?
-- How frequently do customers make purchases?
-- Which customers return products the most?
+- Which customers make purchases most frequently?
+- How can we categorize customers based on their spending levels?

 **3. Product Performance Analysis**